DaveBackus/Data_Bootcamp/website/content/bootcamp_outline.md

 ---
 ## Topic.
 Demography & healthcare

-Outline | Code  <br>
+Handouts:  Outline | Code  <br>
-The world is getting older -- a lot older.
+Description:  The world is getting older -- a lot older.
 Basic data for this involves the age distribution and the things that drive it:  mortality (people are dying less), fertility (and having few children).
 All of this data is freely available.  <br>
 Healthcare is closely related.
 As people age, they consume more healthcare, which raises lots of questions about how to deliver and pay for it.

 ---
 ## Topic.
 Statistics & Machine Learning

-Outline | Code  <br?
+Handouts:  Outline | Code  <br?
-These are whole subjects, not topics, but we thought a brief overview of their history would be useful.
-We combine it an an applications to multivariate regression with two packages, one from each.
+TDescription:  hese are whole subjects, not topics, but we thought a brief overview of their history would be useful.
+We combine it an application to multivariate regression with two packages, StatsModels (statistics) and Scikit-Learn (machine learning).